Gloria Choi: Career and Research

 In 2013, Choi was recruited to the Massachusetts Institute of Technology where she began her titles as a McGovern Investigator and an assistant professor in the Department of Brain and Cognitive Sciences.
 At MIT, where she later moved to The Picower Institute, Choi's lab focuses on exploring how sensory stimuli drive distinct internal states as well as behavioural responses.
 With her extensive training in exploring the neural circuits involved in olfaction, Choi uses the olfactory system as a tool to explore the connections between sensory inputs and behavioural outcomes, how neuromodulators shape and modify circuits, and how these circuits maintain plasticity.
 Choi has also begun to explore how the neuroimmune system regulates social behaviours and how maternal immune activation impacts behaviour in mice.

 Oxytocin and Social Behaviour

-Oxytocin has been shown to play a critical role in many social behaviours and olfaction appears to be a very important driver of socially behaviours.
+Oxytocin has been shown to play a critical role in many social behaviours and olfaction appears to be a very important driver of social behaviours.
 Due to this knowledge, Choi and her team explored the role of oxytocin in social behaviours driven by olfactory cues.
 The first publication from Choi's lab at MIT highlighted their discovery that oxytocin signalling is specifically required to learn associations between olfactory stimuli and social cues but not nonsocial cues.
 Further, they found that activating oxytocin positive neurons enabled social learning and that oxytocin mediated signalling in the piriform cortex is necessary to mediate social learning to both appetitive and aversive olfactory cues.